Styles Of Camp

 In addition to the daily activities, there will be a number of special events throughout the summer that really encompass the spirit and traditions that have evolved over the years.

 Faith Based Camps

-Some camps will be set up to cater for campers of a particular faith, usually Christianity or Judaism, and whilst they will still offer the same activities as traditional camps, they will also incorporate some religious practices as part of their program.
+Some camps will be set up to cater for campers of a particular faith, usually Christianity or Judaism.
+Whilst they will still offer the same activities as traditional camps, they will also incorporate some religious practices as part of their program.

-These camps generally look for skilled and experienced staff members who can provide higher level instruction or care.
+These camps generally look for skilled and experienced staff members who can provide a higher level of care.

-No we aren’t talking about the song by the Village People!
-The YMCA is the largest camping organisation in the USA and they run some phenomenal camp programs for hundreds of thousands of children.
+It’s fun to camp with the YMCA!
+Not to be confused with the famous song, the YMCA is the largest camping organisation in the USA and they run some phenomenal camp programs for hundreds of thousands of children.

 Girl Scout Camps

-These camps pretty much do what they say on the tin, which is provide outdoor camping experiences for members of The Girl Scouts organisation.
+These camps pretty much do what they say on the tin, which means they’re all about providing outdoor camping experiences for members of The Girl Scouts organisation.

 As you might imagine, these camps are all female and generally focus on outdoor living skills and adventure.

 WANT SOME MORE DETAILS AND EXAMPLES OF CAMPS?